knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

       ```

       **Note:** you can also use injection based on labels with the
-      Eventing Sugar Controller.
+      eventing sugar controller.
-      For how to install the Eventing Sugar Controller, see
+      For how to install the eventing sugar controller, see
       [Install optional Eventing extensions](../../../../install/install-extensions.md#install-optional-eventing-extensions).

    1. It deployed the helloworld-go app as a K8s Deployment and created a K8s